Looking for an interesting and unique houseplant? Look no further than the Marble Queen pothos!

 In their natural habitat, they can often be found growing on coconut palms.
 However, they are considered an invasive species in some countries because they can quickly take over an area and crowd out other plants.

 The Marble Queen pothos is a very popular houseplant because it is so easy to care for.
 These plants make a great addition to any home or office.
 They are forgiving if you forget to water them and can tolerate medium light conditions.
-They are also very easy to propagate, so you can easily make more plants from cuttings.
+They are also very easy to propagate, so you can easily make more plants from pothos cuttings.

-If you’re looking for a trailing plant to add to your collection, the Marble Queen pothos is a great option.
+If you’re looking for a trailing pothos to add to your collection, the Marble Queen pothos is a great option.
 Keep reading for everything you need to know about how to care for this plant.

 How do you look after Marble Queen pothos?